SW

 Prerequisite(s): At least sophomore standing or permission of the instructor.
 This is course open to University Honors Program students.
 This course will fulfill the Anti-Oppression and Social Justice requirements for social work majors and social welfare minors.

-PW: Exec Systems Structures, University Honors, US and Global Citizenship
+PW: Executive Systems, University Honors, US and Global Citizenship

 SW